endoflife-date/endoflife.date/products/oracle-database.md

 Server Releases for Linux x86-64.

 According to the [Release Schedule of Current Database Releases](https://support.oracle.com/knowledge/Oracle%20Database%20Products/742060_1.html)
-(february 13, 2023 update) there are two types of Oracle Database releases:
+(November 17, 2023 update) there are two types of Oracle Database releases:

 - Long Term Release (LTR), which are supported for 5 years with Premier Support, followed by 3 years with Extended Support.
 Note that Oracle Corporation may offer, for some LTR, one year of free